Mobile Apps

 • Multiple clients from one API The same Laravel API serves the mobile app, the web dashboard, webhook integrations, and background job processors.
 Adding a mobile client does not require rebuilding the backend.

 The pattern is straightforward: Laravel handles authentication (Sanctum for token-based auth), authorisation (policies and gates), business logic (services and actions), and data (Eloquent with PostgreSQL).
 Expo handles screens, navigation, local state, offline queue, and device features.
+The data model is designed once, server-side, and the mobile app consumes it through well-defined API contracts.

 Offline-First Patterns for Field Workers